Get Set 4 Success Ltd Proudly Announce

 For more details go to www.lovemybeach.org

 Get Set 4 Success Ltd are not giving out just standard medals…no, certainly not!
-In fact all finishers receive a fabulous bespoke momento of the occasion along with a t-shirt with a commissioned artist impression on the front.
+In fact all finishers receive a fabulous bespoke memento of the occasion along with a t-shirt with a commissioned artist impression on the front.
 We continue to work very hard to make this Pier Swim one to remember and one that you will continue to return to every year and with friends.
+Blackpool Pier Swim is a participation event and is proud of its inclusivity.

 The Pier swim happened some years ago and was then stopped.
 Get Set 4 Success Ltd in July 2018 brought back this swim.
 Julie Bradshaw who was borne and bred in Blackpool worked with her Team and the Event was a huge success.
 This is a superb stretch of water as you will see in the video above, taken from the inaugural 2018 Pier Swim and below is the 2019 one:

-This will take place on Saturday 4th September, 2021 although there will be the alternative date of Sunday 5th September, should the weather be unfavourable for a swim on Saturday.
-The cost for this exciting Event is only £58 (**) (refund protection payment optional).
+This will take place on Saturday 9th September 2023.
+The cost for this exciting Event is only £72.50 (**) (refund protection payment optional).
 Places are limited so please be quick!

 AND DOLPHINS WERE SIGHTED AGAIN…AHEAD OF THE 2021 SWIM!

-Stringent Health and Safety rules attached to this Event mean that safer swimmer tow floats (preferably orange coloured) are mandatory for ALL swimmers.
+Stringent Health and Safety rules attached to this Event mean that whilst the event is open to both wetsuit and non-wetsuit swimmers (‘skins’) high visibility safer swimmer tow floats (preferably orange coloured) are mandatory for ALL swimmers.
 The Blackpool Pier Swim is a fun, participation event which has a non-wetsuit category providing you have suitable open water swimming experience.

 Please also visit our Facebook page for the Blackpool Pier to Pier Swim